John C. Martin (businessman): Gilead Sciences Inc

 At Gilead, Martin helped to develop Atripla, a single pill combining Gilead's drug Truvada (a combination of tenofovir and emtricitabine) with Bristol-Myers Squibb's Sustiva (efavirenz).
 Truvada and Sustiva were already "the most widely prescribed antiretroviral treatment regimen in the U.S." for the treatment of HIV and AIDS.
 One of the benefits of a combined pill was that patients would be more likely to consistently comply with treatment by taking a full dose of the prescribed drugs, which in turn would lessen the chance that drug-resistant HIV strains would develop.
 The two companies announced that they would collaborate on the drug in 2004.
 An initial formulation of once-a-day single-dose Atripla was approved by the FDA on July 12, 2006.
 Purchase of Atripla was included in the President's Emergency Plan for AIDS Relief (PEPFAR) program.
+According to the New York Times, Gilead had about half of the US market for HIV medication manufacture by 2011.